irena-flextool/flextool/docs/reference.md

 Some results are output for groups of nodes.
 This means that instead of getting output for each node separately, nodes can be grouped and the aggregated results can be examined.
 For example all electricity nodes could be groupped for aggragated output.

 - `output_results` - A flag to output aggregated results for the group members.

+# Additional objects for further functionality

+- **reserve**: to define reserves for power systems
+- **constraint**: to create user defined constraints between flow, state, and capacity variables (for nodes, units and connections)